lvklabs/chatbot/README.md

 Currently there two versions:
  - The "Public" or "Open" version for general usage
- - The "Dale Aceptar" version intended only for the Dale Aceptar contest https://www.daleaceptar.gob.ar
+ - The "Dale Aceptar" version intended only for the Dale Aceptar contest: https://www.daleaceptar.gob.ar

 ### Compile